Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Geforce GTX 670, in theory, should perform a bit faster than the Radeon R9 270 in general. (explain)
+Memory BandwidthAs far as performance goes, the Geforce GTX 670 should theoretically be a bit superior to the Radeon R9 270 in general. (explain)

-Texel RateThe Geforce GTX 670 will be a lot (approximately 42%) faster with regards to AF than the Radeon R9 270. (explain)
+Texel RateThe Geforce GTX 670 should be a lot (more or less 42%) faster with regards to AF than the Radeon R9 270. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison